 Downtown Troy is a hotbed for happening shops and artisanal vendors.
-As you meander from Brown’s into the rest of town, stop by storefronts like Aurora’s Boutique for vintage jewelry and knickknacks, Copper Fox for work and weekend outfits, and Wooden Shoe Trading Company for quirky homegoods.
+As you meander from Brown’s into the rest of town, stop by storefronts like Copper Fox for work and weekend outfits and Wooden Shoe Trading Company for quirky home goods.
 When shopping tuckers you out, take a break with a stroll along the Hudson River.
 The waterside views in Troy are truly something else.

 217 Broadway, Troy

 A trek to the Collar City can be done in a day, but you’ll want to spend a weekend to experience everything the area has to offer.
 To make the trip a true getaway, spend an overnight at Gardner Farm Inn.
 The homey setting has five guest suites, some of which boast luxurious claw foot soaking tubs.
-Catch some zzz’s in one of the comfy rooms, then wake up to a gourmet breakfast spread packed with French toast, yogurt, muffins, frittatas, and more.
+Enjoy a well-deserved rest in one of the comfy rooms, then wake up to a gourmet breakfast spread packed with French toast, yogurt, muffins, frittatas, and more.
 Not a bad way to start the morning, huh?

 59 Brunswick Rd, Troy